solana-foundation/core-community-call/call-notes/call_5.md

 **Jacob Creech:** Okay, maybe probably we probably should sync as we go further into the implementation of like what are the different parameters that we have seen because in the future I think as Stephen as you said it was a good default to start with but what is a better performance in the long run would be nice.

 **Stephen Akridge:** Saw a question in the chat real fast about the state-based variables.
-So you have more stake generally gets more bandwidth and more resources and you know say of transactions into the validator.
+So more stake generally gets more bandwidth and more resources and you know say of transactions into the validator.
 So that's the idea.

 **Maximilian Schneider:** Which is really cool and like novel.
 It is like a Solana Innovation you know you've seen that before.